TeleGeography’s 4G Research Service has a new report out on worldwide 4G service deployment. Here's some highlights from the report.

 - Late 2009 saw the introduction of the world’s first commercial LTE networks, with TeliaSonera beginning to offer limited services in Stockholm and Oslo.

-- 2010 is expected to bring further LTE service launches in Europe, the US and Asia.
+- 2010 is expected to bring further LTE service launches in Europe, the U

 LTE and WiMAX services both get lumped in to the 4G category.
 In the U.S. we're seeing Sprint/Clearwire rolling out WiMAX is selected areas (currently in 27 cities) and we'll see Verizon and AT&T launch their LTE services this year.